The Instream Wood Bank Network — sourcing wood for aquatic restoration across southwest Washington

 It is one of the rare opportunities that is a win-win for landowners, local economies, and conservation.
 It is a deeply collaborative project that brings together a variety of stakeholders to work together in making our waterways healthier and more resilient.

-In addition to supplying wood for restoration partners, the Instream Wood Bank Network also advances restoration in new areas by designing and coordinating low tech, process-based instream restoration projects.
+In addition to supplying wood for restoration partners, the Instream Wood Bank Network also advances restoration in new areas by designing and advancing NEW restoration projects.